wotGPT/ccna-labs/README.md

 ## Goal

-To develop practical networking skills, understand how networks operate across multiple layers, and demonstrate readiness for entry-level networking roles such as a NOC Technician.
+To develop practical networking skills, understand real-world network behavior, and demonstrate readiness for entry-level networking roles such as a NOC Technician.

 ---

 ## Notes

 * Each lab includes topology diagrams, configuration screenshots, and verification steps
-* Labs are documented using structured README files for clarity and reproducibility
+* Labs are documented with structured README files for clarity and reproducibility
-* The progression of labs reflects increasing network complexity and real-world scenarios
+* Lab progression reflects increasing complexity and real-world networking scenarios